akasoggybunz/akasoggybunz/README.md

 - Raspberry Pi: I love this little computer.
 I would say it has drived a lot of my passion of electronics and coding.
 - Pc Gaming: Cities skylines, Rocket League, and Arma 3 are my go to games.
 - Home Automation: I am currently using Hass.IO.
 I am also currently developing my own [here](https://github.com/akasoggybunz/HomeAutomationCore).
-- Scuba Diving: Always looking to log more in my log book.
+- Scuba Diving: Always looking to log more in my dive book.
 - Backpacking: I have been on a 13,000 peak.

 ## Support Me